pzemtsov/pzemtsov.github.io/_posts/2014-09-21-a-bug-story-testing-your-test-code.md

 This looks interesting.
 The destination memory, freshly allocated in both cases, is filled with zeroes before the first run and is not before the second one.
-This is normal, because, unlike in **Java**, **C++**'s `new` operator does not clear allocated memory.
-Most users fill allocated objects and arrays with something useful; clearing it would have been a waste of CPU cycles. **Java**'s way is safer, but less efficient (if the word "safer" is appropriate here is a matter of opinion; after all, programs that use uninitialised data are usually incorrect; "safety" makes them behave consistently incorrect rather than demonstrate some variety).
+This is normal, because, unlike in **Java**, **C++**'s `new` operator does not clear allocated memory (or, rather, does not have such obligation -- MSVC seems to clear it).
+Most users fill allocated objects and arrays with something useful (which is the point of allocating them in the first place);
+clearing them would have been a waste of CPU cycles. **Java**'s way is safer, but less efficient (if the word "safer" is appropriate here is a matter of opinion; after all, programs that use uninitialised data are usually incorrect; "safety" makes them behave consistently incorrect rather than demonstrate some variety).